martin12333/Readable-Lisp-S-expressions/common-lisp-tutorial.md

     (foo :amount 100 :from ocean)

 But what if you actually want to refer to "\\\\"?
-No problem, just use the expression "(. \\\\)".
-Exactly what this means will depend on whether or not your Lisp uses "slashification" (e.g., if "\" followed by any character means that character is part of a symbol).
-If it doesn't use slashification, \\\\ means the symbol with a two-character name \\\\.
+No problem, just use the expression "{\\\\}".
+Common Lisp, and some other lisps, supports "slashification" (e.g., if "\" followed by any character means that character is part of a symbol).
+But this symbol \\\\ is chosen so that it can be written in any Lisp.
+If that Lisp doesn't use slashification, \\\\ means the symbol with a two-character name \\\\.
 If it uses slashification, \\\\ means the symbol with the one-character name \\.
 The good news is that you can use the marker \\\\ on practically any Lisp system, so you don't need to constantly change notation if you use different ones.

 Sublist
 -------